 Many people love salmon but are afraid to cook it at home.
 Try this easy, Asian-inspired recipe with tips and photos on preparation to make your salmon dinner a success.
 Serve it warm over asparagus spears or chilled over salad greens.
-This could become one of your go-to recipes for a quick weeknight meal or easy entertaining.
+This black and white sesame salmon could become one of your go-to recipes for a quick weeknight meal or easy entertaining.

 For the Love of Salmon